ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 ## **ScEvent**

-The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events:
+The sc-machine provides functionality for subscribing to the following elementary types of sc-events:

 * `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
 * `ScEventAfterGenerateConnector`, emits each time, when sc-connector from or to specified sc-element is generated;